BenjaminWolfe/dotfiles/README.md

 - _Allow applications to update or delete other apps_: VS Code
   - This lets you update applications via Homebrew from the integrated terminal
-- _Dictation_: turn it on, set the microphone, and set the shortcut
+- _Dictation_: turn it on, set the microphone, and set the shortcut (I like to use "Press the Control key twice")
+  - On the same screen, turn off _Auto-punctuation_
 - _Spotlight search categories_: Applications and System Settings are all I use
 - _Internet accounts_: Add Google account for Calendars
   - This will use Safari to authenticate; resist adding 1Password for Safari